 Dedicated School Injury Attorney

 While you are caring for your child, the law office of Michael Logiudice will fight to hold the negligent parties accountable.
 We will work diligently to help you obtain just compensation for medical expenses, pain and suffering, and loss of future income if the severity of the injury will prevent your child from working.
 If your child has been seriously injured in an accident at school, you may be left angry and not know where to turn.
-Call our office today for a free consultation.
+Call our office or fill out a contact form today for a free consultation.